kaalam/kaalam.web.automation/develop/rfc2/jazz_cpp_style_guide.md

 ### Consistency first

-These rules do not apply to files that are completely imported from other projects or contributions of complete files.
+These rules do not apply to files that are completely imported from other projects or contributions of complete files (especially, LMDB and Catch2!).
 In those cases, consistency with pre-existing formatting prevails.

 ### Line length, tab size and encoding